-After obtaining institutional review board ethics approval, we reviewed consecutive patients who underwent RN with venous tumour thrombectomy (VTT) between January 1, 2013 and October 1, 2016 at our center.
+After obtaining institutional review board ethics approval, we reviewed consecutive patients who underwent RN with VTT between January 1, 2013 and October 1, 2016 at our centre.
 Patients younger than 18 years were excluded.
-The thrombus level was classified using the Mayo Clinic classification system.6 Pre-operative clinical information was abstracted from the medical record and was complete.
-Major (grade \geq 3) postoperative complications were recorded if occurring within 90 days of surgery and categorized per the Clavien-Dindo classification.17 Thirty-day readmission data and outpatient follow-up information was obtained from clinic records.
+The thrombus level was classified using the Mayo Clinic classification system.
+Preoperative clinical information was abstracted from the medical record and was complete.
+Major (grade ≥3) postoperative complications were recorded if occurring within 90 days of surgery and categorized per the Clavien-Dindo classification.
+Thirty-day readmission data and outpatient followup information was obtained from clinic records.
 Records from any hospital visits at outside institutions were captured.